Call for papers

 Good research is reusable and reproducible.
 Reviewers are encouraged to count the availability of the code and data for review as a positive contribution to the study significance and technical quality.
 Code wins arguments principle applies here, even though the original meaning was a bit different.

 In order to streamline sharing, with generous support of our sponsor, we provide access to Constructor Platform, a cloud service.
 Its usage is not mandatory, the authors are free to share their code and data using any other service, provided they ensure the double–blindness.
+The main feature is that it allows the reviewers not only to read the code, but also to seamlessly run the code and explore the data from inside their web browser.
 Instructions:

-4. If you need more computational resources, write to the support "I need more computational resources for ICLR MLMP workshop”.
+- If you need more computational resources, such as GPU access, write to the Platform support “I need more computational resources for ICLR MLMP workshop”.

 General Policy